 "The fascinating thing about the property is that it's always been in the hands of women," adds Chandler, obviously relishing the fact that she is continuing the tradition.
 "Originally it was Zella Hansen, and then her daughter Eve Thompson.
 I'm told they were both quite the characters.

 "I've always wanted to respect the property because much of its history is Lodi's history.
 A lot of the local residents around here have come by and told stories of being in the vineyard, eating these grapes, or working here as part of a Future Farmers of America educational program back when they were Lodi High School kids.
 We're talking about people who are now in their 30s or 40s, or 80s and 90s!

 "In 2006 and 2007, my business partner at the time pulled out every other row of Tokay in front of the house and planted more Mission olive trees.
 The intention was to start our olive oil business, but I really didn't mean for this to happen, losing all those old vines.
 But it happened, and now I fully intend to preserve all the old Tokays that are left.
 The whole thing is to keep the foundation of 'Lodi,' where there is a lot of pride just in the name 'Tokay.'

 "We used to put out an honor system fruit stand out in front for people to buy the grapes, although I've never minded old timers coming around to pick at the vines as they pleased, or even take some home to freeze.
-For a long time the grapes weren't really wanted except for the neighbors, but it seems that Sabelli-Frisch has just discovered a big demand for these as wines.
+For a long time, the grapes weren't really wanted except by the neighbors, but it seems that Sabelli-Frisch has just discovered a big demand for these wines.
 Whoda thunk!?"